devnull-cz/c-prog-lang/modules/arithmetic-type-conversions.md

 *explicit type conversion* (called *casting*) which we will deal with later in
 #module arithmetic-promotion-and-conversions.md *Arithmetic/integer promotion and conversion* section.

+To learn more about the implicit conversion, e.g. what the specification says exactly about assigning a `double` value to an `int`, see the *6.3 Conversions* section of the
+#module c99-standard.md C99 specification

 I suggest you try these out with `printf("%zu", ...)`.
 The `%zu` format string (see the `printf` manual page in section 3 on Unix systems) matches the return type of the `sizeof` operand.
 The exact unsigned numeric type of what `sizeof`